wr0ng/borderlands-tools/README.md

 # borderlands-tools

 The main function of borderlands-tools is  to launch [Borderlands granular](https://ccrma.stanford.edu/~carlsonc/256a/Borderlands/) with some auxiliary programs: QjackCtl, Rakarrack effects rack, and Audacity.
-Using borderlands-tools, it should take about 10 seconds to get playing, or about 30 seconds if you're starting a backtrack and recording your session.
+If you use borderlands-tools, it should take you about ten seconds to get playing, or about thirty seconds if you're starting a backtrack and recording your session.
+For me, this is much faster than opening and setting up each piece of the chain manually.

+The secondary function is very basic but also very useful: it helps you manage your `loops` folder expediently.

 The scripts are not that fancy or clever, but I find that the less time taken between inspiration and action, the better - especially when it comes to music.